Electricity, banking, aviation top 2021 consumer complaint chart — FCCPC

-The Federal Competition and Consumer Protection Commission (FCCPC) says electricity has again topped its 2021 consumer-related complaints chart just like in 2020.
+The Federal Competition and Consumer Protection Commission, FCCPC, has said that electricity has again topped its 2021 consumer related complaints chart just like in 2020.

-The Chief Executive Officer of the Commission, Mr Babatunde Irukera, told newsmen in Abuja on Sunday that banking-related complaints were second on the chart.
+Chief Executive Officer of the Commission, Mr Babatunde Irukera, told NAN in Abuja, yesterday that banking related complaints were second on the chart.

 Irukera explained that aviation and telecommunication related complaints followed the chart.